 Not to mention that if you already suffer from a leaky ceiling and walls, you’d have to spend more money on the repair and repainting of your interiors.

-All the above repair or replacement cases above are your worst case scenario.
+All the above repair or replacement cases above are your worst-case scenario.
 As a homeowner, you could be proactive and ensure that your home is well protected and all its utilities running smoothly.
 Maintenance on your own involves you doing a lot of budgeting and expenditure to ensure everything in your home is proper.
-To make things easier for you, you could use this home maintenance calculator, that allows you to gauge the amount you’d be spending on servicing the various parts of your house.
+To make things easier for you, you could use this home maintenance calculator, which allows you to gauge the amount you’d be spending on servicing the various parts of your house.
 The calculator allows you to foresee how much you’d be spending on repairs for your whole household for the next 25 years!

 If you feel that constant watch of your household is a tedious task as you’re coupled with other responsibilities, you can always resort to getting a quote and applying for a home warranty.
-By paying a relatively small amount of money up front, you’re ensuring that the repair and servicing of your home are taken care whenever a mishap befalls it.
+By paying a relatively small amount of money upfront, you’re ensuring that the repair and servicing of your home are taken care whenever a mishap befalls it.
 Furthermore, a home warranty isn’t like your ordinary product warranty that grants protection and repair for only one aspect of your home.
-It potentially adds life various vulnerable aspects of your home like your plumbing and electrical wiring.
+It potentially adds life to various vulnerable aspects of your home like your plumbing and electrical wiring.